-- 1) Employees' bonus of 2% maximum. - 2) Remuneration to directors and supervisors of 2% maximum. - 3) Shareholders' dividend should not be lower than 10%, and its distribution should be based on the proportion of shares held by each shareholder.
-Board of Director should consider the actual operating conditions, future capital expenditures or other operating related significant matter in proposing the distribution of the unappropriated retained earnings in the beginning of the year.
+- 1) The remuneration of employees shall not be more than 2%. - 2) The remuneration of directors and supervisors shall not be more than 2%.

+3) Shareholders' dividend should not be less than 10%, and the distribution should be based on the proportion of shares held by each shareholder.
+Board of Director should consider the actual operating conditions, future capital expenditures or other operating related significant matters in proposing the distribution of the unappropriated retained earnings in the beginning of the year.

-When employees' bonus is distributed by issuing stock, the employees of the Company's subsidiaries who meet certain criteria are eligible to receive a bonus.
-The Company is not obliged to pay any interest on an undistributed dividend or bonus.
+When employees' remuneration is distributed by issuing stocks, the employees of the Company's subsidiaries who meet certain criteria are eligible to receive a bonus.
+The Company is not obliged to pay any interest on an undistributed dividends or bonuses.